 What makes the carer jobs in Ireland so unique at Comfort Keepers is the training we give all our new recruits.
 Everyone undergoes a rigorous introductory course.
 We even provide training for 2 QQI Level 5 modules, Care of the Older Person and Care Skills.

 To get the ball rolling, you’re going to need a CV.
-This is a legal requirement under the recruitment process.
+This is a legal requirement under the recruitment process and applying for Comfort Keepers.
 It provides us with an initial impression of you, introducing us to any relevant qualifications and experience you may already have under your belt.

 Top CV Tips